Dan Tana: United States

-After playing poker with a friend, Tanasijević won $5,000, after betting $100; everything they had.
-With his friend, Luca, Tanasijević decided to go to Hollywood though they had no valid passports.
+Playing poker with a friend, Tanasijević won $5,000, after having bet $100 – everything they had.
+With his friend, Luca, Tanasijević decided to go to Hollywood but they had no valid passports.
 Luca was later taken away by men in a black limousine who Tana assumed were immigration officers.
 Tana faced the dilemma of whether to return to Canada to resume his football career or remain in the United States, with $10 to his name.
 He decided to remain in Hollywood and began working as a dishwasher.

 Working as a dishwasher Tanasijević was recognized by a Serb who had seen him play in Canada.
 With no money, legal papers or a place to stay, the man offered Tanasijević a place to stay and Tanasijević eventually found his way to the Californian league football team Yugoslavian American.
 The team arranged a job for Tana in a local tuna cannery, and the football contract allowed him to stay in the United States legally.

 Simultaneously, young Tanasijević began drama lessons with Jeff Corey in Malibu to improve his accent when speaking English as he tried to break into acting.
 The group of hopefuls attending Corey's classes with Tanasijević included young Natalie Wood, Kim Novak, and Angie Dickinson.
 Corey, a banned actor turned acting teacher after being blacklisted in Hollywood during the Second Red Scare (McCarthyism) witchhunt in the United States, thought Tanasijević's looks and accent might enable him to play 'bad guy roles' in films.
-Tanasijević, now going by Americanized Dan Tana, soon made his cinematic debut in a small part of a Nazi torpedo engineer in 1957's The Enemy Below, starring Curt Jürgens and Robert Mitchum.
+Tanasijević, now going by Americanized Dan Tana, soon made his cinematic debut in the small part of a Nazi torpedo engineer in 1957's The Enemy Below, starring Curd Jürgens and Robert Mitchum.
 For the role Tana earned US$20,000 for eight weeks work, more than he ever had playing football.
 Tana also appeared in the films The Untouchables, Rin Tin Tin and Peter Gunn.
 He rejected an approach from Hannover to return to Europe to play football in 1960, as he was involved in the running of a nightclub, Peppermint West.
-Tana later became the general manager of the football team L.A.
-Toros and helped found the first professional soccer league in the United States.
+Tana later became the general manager of the football team Los Angeles Toros and helped found the first professional soccer league in the United States.